List of Punisher supporting characters: Carlos Cruz

 Carlos "CC" Cruz is a former SWAT/United States Navy SEALs who befriend Microchip who had a falling out with Frank Castle.
 Carlos' intentions where however to not kill when not needed keeping his military code.
 He and Microchip fought the good fight for a longer amount of time with Carlos swearing on his nephew's life that he'd protect the innocent.
 Soon however, the Punisher broke out of the jail he was put in by Microchip.
 The Punisher confronted Microchip, but Micro was killed when an ex S.H.I.E.L.D. assassin named Stone Cold bombed the wall they were standing at.
 When Carlos returned from a mission and discovered the computer wiz's dead body, Carlos mistakenly blamed Castle for his friend's death.
 Carlos tracked Castle and found the true Punisher stalking a group of Bolivian drug dealer.
 Cruz attacked Castle, attracting the gun-fire of the Bolivians as well.
 Separated by the chaos of the battle, Cruz was executed by Microchip's true killer, Stone Cold.
 The real Punisher eventually avenged Carlos by killing Stone Cold himself.

-Carlos Cruz in other media

-Carlos Cruz appears in Punisher: War Zone, portrayed by Carlos Gonzalez-Vio.
-This version is a former minor criminal and member of a gang called the "Latin Kings" who befriended Microchip, which inspired Cruz to change his ways.
-While helping Microchip's friend, the Punisher, track down Jigsaw, the former entrusts Cruz with protecting Angela and Grace Donatelli.
-However, Jigsaw's brother Looney Bin Jim grievously injures him and kidnaps the Donatellis.
-Before he dies, Cruz asks the Punisher to kill him.